SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper-tuto.md

 ## Step 3: Actuating the finger with a cable

-In the previous step, we showed how to add a finger like object made of silicone rubber.
+In the previous step, we showed how to add a finger shape object made of silicone rubber.
 We will now actuate it using a 1d inelastic cable attached to the fingertip and passing through the object geomertry.
-The cable length can be increase or decrease at run-time using the ctrl+ and ctrl-.
+Using a specific ScriptController the cable length can be increase or decrease at run-time using the ctrl+ and ctrl- touch.

 To model the cable you can use the ..autolink::SoftRobots::PullingCable template from the ..autolink::SoftRobots plugin and use it in the following way: